Igor-071/PIE/templates/json template.md

   "problemDefinition": {
-    "context": "Background information from situation analysis or market context sections", "primaryProblem": "Core problem statement from brief's problem/challenge section or user research findings", "secondaryProblems": [
+    "context": "Background information from situation analysis or market context sections", "primaryProblem": "Core problem statement from brief's problem/challenge section or user research findings", "marketGap": "What existing solutions/tools fail to address and why this product is needed now", "secondaryProblems": [
       "Related issues from extended problem analysis or user pain points" ],
     "businessImpact": "Impact metrics or business case from ROI or business justification sections", "userPainPoints": [
       "User challenges from research findings or pain point analysis sections" ],
+    "outcomes": [
+      "Clear, measurable outcomes this product aims to achieve for users and the business" ],
     "hypotheses": [
       "Assumptions to test from hypothesis sections or research questions"